xwmx/pandoc-ruby/README.markdown

     puts PandocRuby.convert('# Markdown Title', :from => :markdown, :to => :html)

-When no options are passed, pandoc's default behavior converts markdown to html.
-To specify options, simply pass options as a hash to the initializer.
-Pandoc's wrapper executables can also be used by passing the executable name as the second argument.
-For example,

-    PandocRuby.new('<p>Some <em>HTML</em></p>', 'html2markdown')

-will use Pandoc's `html2markdown` wrapper.

 Other arguments are simply converted into command line options, accepting symbols or strings for options without arguments and hashes of strings or symbols for options with arguments.

     PandocRuby.convert('# Markdown Title', :s, {:f => :markdown, :to => :rst}, 'no-wrap', :table_of_contents)